nicolasgasco/baobab_ecommerce_mern/README.md

 # Baobab - Conscious e-commerce
-Final project of Web Development bootcamp.
+Final project of Full-Stack Web Development bootcamp in 2021.
 E-commerce with eco-friendly products.
 Browse, buy, pay, and rate the available products.

 _Except for some minor maintainance to migrate from hosting on Heroku to Render, this project hasn't been touched since July 2021 and is thus a representation of my skills at that point in time.
 I propably know less React now, but I hope I'm a better developer 😀_